EgorKhabarov/table2string/README.md

 - `AnsiTextSplitterUnsafe` – Inherits from `BaseTextSplitter` and wraps its `split_text` method.
   It wraps ANSI sequences and hyperlinks so they remain functional even when the text is wrapped.
 - `AnsiTextSplitter` (default in the `print` method) – Inherits from `AnsiTextSplitterUnsafe` and escapes unsafe sequences (everything except color and hyperlinks).
-- `HtmlTextSplitter` – Inherits from `AnsiTextSplitter` and converts specific HTML tags into ANSI sequences.

 You can separately configure splitters for the table name and column headers.
 It is also possible to set a splitter for the entire table, or for each column individually.

-- `name_spliter` – Splitter for the table name.
+- `name_splitter` – Splitter for the table name.
 Can be an instance of any `BaseTextSplitter` subclass.
-- `column_names_spliter` – Splitter for column names.
+- `column_names_splitter` – Splitter for column names.
 Can be an instance of a `BaseTextSplitter` subclass, or a `tuple` of instances corresponding to the number of columns.
-- `text_spliter` – Splitter for table content.
+- `text_splitter` – Splitter for table content.
 Can be an instance of a `BaseTextSplitter` subclass, or a `tuple` of instances, one for each column.

 If the `tuple` has fewer elements than there are columns, the last element of the `tuple` will be used for all remaining columns.